 There aren’t many options if you need customer support from Malwarebytes.
 You can enter a support ticket and wait for an email response or check out the online product guide.
 But that’s it.

 Avast, on the other hand, delivers multiple ways to get support.
 There’s no live chat option, but you have access to phone support and can call 24/7 to get help with non-Avast technical issues if you pay for the premium support plan.
-Avast does offer an automated chat function to give you some additional assistance, but it is limited since it’s not a live chat.
+Avast offers an automated chat function to provide additional assistance, but it is limited since it’s not a live chat.

 If you’d rather do some troubleshooting on your own, you can view Avast’s online knowledge base or use the support forums to get help from the community.